gorkemmulayim/miyagilabs.github.io/README.md

 ### Running Locally

 After above steps you should be able to run GitHub Pages locally.
-Install depdencies with the command `bundler install` in the root of the project directory.<br>
+Install dependencies with the command `bundler install` in the root of the project directory.<br>
 Note: If you get `zlib is missing; necessary for building libxml2` error when running `bundler install` command, you need to install zlib package.
 In short, you'd execute `sudo apt-get install zlib1g-dev`.